mindspore-ai/docs/tutorials/source_en/beginner/quick_start.md

 ## Building Network

-`mindspore.nn` class is the base class for building all networks and is the basic unit of the network.
-When the user needs to customize the network, you can inherit the `nn.Cell` class and override the `__init__` method and the `construct` method. `__init__` contains the definitions of all network layers, and `construct` contains the transformation process of the data ([Tensor](https://www.mindspore.cn/tutorials/en/r2.9.0/beginner/tensor.html)).
+`mindspore.nn.Cell` class is the base class for building all networks and is the basic unit of the network.
+When you needs to customize the network, you can inherit this class and override the `__init__` method and the `construct` method. `__init__` contains the definitions of all network layers, and `construct` contains the transformation process of the data ([Tensor](https://www.mindspore.cn/tutorials/en/r2.9.0/beginner/tensor.html)).

 ```python
 # Define model